MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 -   “Force automatic setup for all users” policy setting in Computer Configuration\Policies\Administrative Templates\Windows Components\WorkFolders

 > [!NOTE]
->  These policy settings are available only when editing Group Policy from a computer running Group Policy Management on [!INCLUDE[winblue_client_2](../Token/winblue_client_2_md.md)] or [!INCLUDE[winblue_server_2](../Token/winblue_server_2_md.md)].
+>  These policy settings are available only when editing Group Policy from a computer running Group Policy Management on Windows 8.1, Windows Server 2012 R2 or later.
 Versions of Group Policy Management from earlier operating systems do not have this setting available.
 These policy settings do apply to Windows 7 PCs on which the [Work Folders for Windows 7](http://blogs.technet.com/b/filecab/archive/2014/04/24/work-folders-for-windows-7.aspx) app has been installed.

 ##  <a name="BKMK_LINKS"></a> See also
  For additional related information, see the following resources.